john-doherty/express-seo-redirects/README.md

 `to`     | string  | :heavy_check_mark: | Destination URL
 `status` | integer |                    | HTTP response code _(302 if not provided)_

+QueryStrings are ignored by default, to match on path and query string pass `app.use(redirects('./redirects.json', true));` as the second param to enable strict mode.

 ## Contributing

 Feel free to contribute, either by [raising an issue](https://github.com/orca-scan/express-seo-redirects/issues) or: